werwaser/Arrows-Bones/Planning/Story Meta.md

 My target audience is 20-30 year olds who are unsatisfied by society's structure.
 The novel will be Mature/Explicit.
 ## What aspects of life will this story reflect on?
 Communal expression vs institutional conformity, corrupt institutions, aromanticism, polyamory.
+### Theme Question
+What turns a group into a community?
 # Summary
 ## Hook
 Four 19 year olds join Generation Power as the smallest and weakest division.
 They immediately bond with each other, and become suspicious of GISTR's motives.